 Food for friends don’t just do your bog standard (not that anything on their menu IS bog standard mind…) scones and Jam afternoon tea, but a decent array of other sweet treats, along with a really varied selection of Tea Pigs teas (always a winner!)
-You can take a look at the menu here.

 I chose the Carrot Cake and Sam went the traditional route with scones.
 Now I must say that he considers himself something of a scone connoisseur, as whenever we go on day trips to national trust places/anywhere else with a tea room, we get scones as a little tradition, and he’s actually been known to make (from scratch!) scones when he had a hankering and M&S didn’t have any in stock, and this is a man who HATES cooking as a general rule and would each a bowl of ready-brek if it meant he didn’t have to prepare an actual meal!

 Knowing that the offerings at Food for Friends are not always ‘average’ I knew that the carrot cake probably wouldn’t be 100% traditional, and when it arrived I was impressed!
 No cloyingly sweet cream cheese topping, but a gorgeous tart crème fraiche, and the texture of the cake was a lot less dense than I expected, but just as carroty, with a hint of something else I still can’t place, and there were lots of walnuts sprinkled around too!